shanemcgraw/allomorphic/README.md

 # The story library #
 Alas, the list is not nearly as long as I would like it to be, which means the number of unique stories that fit a particular list of genres is rather restricted, so the same story gets recommended for a broad-sweeping genre.

 Now, it could be that this isn't *only* because the library size is too long.
-After creating the stories.js file, let me tell you- a lot of the classics are just straight DRAMATIC!
+After creating the stories.js file, let me tell you- a lot of the classics are just so *dramatic*!
 My goodness!
 I think I have 10 "drama" stories for every "colorful" one.
 Actually...

 *goes back to interpreter, runs filter function*